bilyv/runi/README.md

 ## 📜 Scripts

-- `npm run dev`: Starts both frontend and backend in development mode.
+- `npm run dev`: Starts both frontend and backend in development mode with proper routing.
-- `npm run dev:frontend`: Starts only the Vite frontend server.
+- `npm run dev:frontend`: Starts only the Vite frontend server with routing enabled.
 - `npm run dev:backend`: Starts only the Convex backend server.
 - `npm run build`: Builds the project for production.
 - `npm run lint`: Runs type checking and linting.